plone/plone.rest/README.rst

 Content Negotiation and caching
 -------------------------------

-Due to the dual behavior of URLs when using Content Negotiation (the same URL can provide responses in different formats, this package adds the ``Vary: Accept`` HTTP header.
+Due to the dual behavior of URLs when using Content Negotiation (the same URL can provide responses in different formats) this package adds the ``Vary: Accept`` HTTP header.

 This way, eventual proxy-caches used in front of the application that serves the API are instructed to keep different versions of the responses of the server depending on the value of the ``Accept`` header used to request those resources.

+The ``Vary`` header can have multiple values thus you can add them in your endpoints.
+If you are using plone.app.caching, it can also handle them for you for caching purposes.
+Zope will join all your ``Vary`` header values producing the actual valid header that will be sent to the end user.

 Named Services